-We will monitor progress by assessing reports you submitted and may conduct site visits or request records to confirm details of your reports if necessary.
-We expect you will be in contact with us monthly on your progress.
-Occasionally we may need to re-examine claims, seek further information, or request an independent audit of claims and payments.
+We will monitor progress by assessing formal or informal reports and may conduct site visits or request records to confirm details of your reports if necessary.
+Occasionally we may need to re-examine claims, seek further information, or request an independent and/or external audit or reviews of claims and payments.